tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 authorize logging.
 On systems that support specially-named files, logs might be directed to these names so that logging does not result in storage, but enable consumption by other programs.
-In both cases, applications might require special autorization or they might rely on system-level access control to limit access to these capabilities.
+In both cases, applications might require special authorization or they might rely on system-level access control to limit access to these capabilities.

 Logging the TLS 1.2 "master" secret provides the recipient of that secret far greater access to an active connection than TLS 1.3 secrets.
-In addition to reading and altering protected mesages, the TLS 1.2 "master" secret confers the ability to resume the connection and impersonate either endpoint, insert records that result in renegotiation, and forge Finished messages.
+In addition to reading and altering protected messages, the TLS 1.2 "master" secret confers the ability to resume the connection and impersonate either endpoint, insert records that result in renegotiation, and forge Finished messages.
 Implementations can avoid the risks associated with these capabilities by not logging this secret